WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### updateBlockListSettings

-Action that changes the nested settings of a given block.
+Action that changes the nested settings of the given block(s).

 _Parameters_

--   _clientId_ `string`: Client ID of the block whose nested setting are being received.
+-   _clientId_ `string | SettingsByClientId`: Client ID of the block whose nested setting are being received, or object of settings by client ID.
 -   _settings_ `Object`: Object with the new settings for the nested block.

 _Returns_